scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

       from .mything import mything

-  ``mylib.mything`` is ambiguous with respect to the ``mything`` submodule and the object reexported.
-In future version we'll  use ``:`` as a module/name separator.
+  then ``mylib.mything`` is ambiguous both with respect to the ``mything`` submodule, and the reexported object.
+In future versions, the convention used will be ``:`` as a module/name separator.

-- Decorated functions or other dynamic approaches to expose function to users end up having ``<local>>`` in their fully qualified names, which is invalid.
+- Decorated functions or other dynamic approaches to expose functions to users end up having ``<local>>`` in their fully qualified names, which is invalid.

-- Many builtins functions (``np.sin``, ``np.cos``, ...) do not have a fully
+- Many built-in functions (``np.sin``, ``np.cos``, ...) do not have a fully
   qualified name that can be extracted by object introspection.
-We believe it should be possible to identify those via other means (e.g. docstring hash) but haven't explored those possibilities yet.
+We believe it should be possible to identify those via other means like docstring hash (to be explored).

-- Fully qualified names are often not canonical names (the name that are typically use for import), and finding the canonical name automatically is not always straightforward.
+- Fully qualified names are often not canonical names (i.e. the name typically used for import).
+While we made efforts in creating a mapping from one to another, finding the canonical name automatically is not always straightforward.

-- There are also challenges with case sensitivity, in particular of MacOS file systems, and a couple of object ends up referring to the same IRD file on disk if proper care is not taken.
-We currently append a case-sensitive hash at end of the filename to disambiguate.
+- There are also challenges with case sensitivity.
+For example for MacOS file systems, a couple of objects may unfortunately refer to the same IRD file on disk.
+To address this, a case-sensitive hash is appened at end of the filename.

-- Many libraries have syntax that _looks_ right once rendered to html, but does not follow proper syntax, or relies on peculiarities of docutils and sphinx rendering and parsing.
+- Many libraries have syntax that _looks_ right once rendered to html, but does not follow proper syntax, or relies on specificities of Docutils and Sphinx rendering/parsing.

-- Many custom directive plugins cannot be reused from sphinx, and need to be reimplemented.
+- Many custom directive plugins cannot be reused from Sphinx.
+These will need to be reimplemented.

 2) Future possibilities
 -----------------------

-Beyond what has been presented in this paper, there is a number of opportunities to improved and extend on what papyri can allow for the Scientific Python ecosystem.
+Beyond what has been presented in this paper, there are several opportunities to improve and extend what Papyri can allow for the Scientific Python ecosystem.

-One of the area we have not talked about is the ability to build IRD bundle on Continuous Integration platform.
-Services like GitHub action, Azure pipeline and many other are already setup to test packages.
-We hope to leverage this infrastructure to build IRD file and make them available to users.
+The first area is the ability to build IRD bundles on Continuous Integration platforms.
+Services like GitHub action, Azure pipeline and many others are already setup to test packages.
+We hope to leverage this infrastructure to build IRD files and make them available to users.

-Hosting of intermediate IRD file has also not been covered, while we currently have a prototype of http index using GitHub pages, it is likely not a sustainable hosting platform as disk space is limited.
-IRD being in our experience smaller than HTML documentation, we hope that other platform like readthedoc can be leveraged.
-A platform like readthedocs could also provide a single domain that renders the documentation for multiple libraries, thus avoiding having many sub domains for each library and giving a more unified experience to users.
+A second area is hosting of intermediate IRD files.
+While the current prototype is hosting by http index using GitHub pages, it is likely not a sustainable hosting platform as disk space is limited.
+To our knowledge, IRD are smaller in size than HTML documentation, we hope that other platforms like Readthedoc can be leveraged.
+This could provide a single domain that renders the documentation for multiple libraries, thus avoiding the display of many library subdomains.
+This contributes to giving a more unified experience to users.

-It should be possible for projects to avoid using many dynamic docstrings interpolation that are use to documents ``*args`` and ``**kwargs``.
-This would make sources easier to read, and potentially speedup some library import time.
+It should be possible for projects to avoid using many dynamic docstrings interpolation that are used to document ``*args`` and ``**kwargs``.
+This would make sources easier to read, and potentially have some speedup at the library import time.

-Once a given library is confident enough of its users use an IDE that support papyri for documentation, docstring syntax could be exchanged for markdown.
+Once a (given and appropriately used by its users) library uses an IDE that supports Papyri for documentation, docstring syntax could be exchanged for markdown.

-As IRD files are structured, it should be feasible to provide cross-version information in documentation.
-For example, if one installs multiple version of IRD bundle for a library.
-Assuming the user does not use the latest version, the renderer could inspect IRD file from previous/future versions to indicate the range of version for which the documentation has not changed.
+As IRD files are structured, it should be feasible to provide cross-version information in the documentation.
+For example, if one installs multiple versions of IRD bundles for a library, then assuming the user does not use the latest version, the renderer could inspect IRD files from previous/future versions to indicate the range of versions for which the documentation has not changed.
-With a bit more work, it should be possible  to infer *when* a parameter was removed, or will be removed, or simply allow to display the difference between two versions.
+Upon additional efforts, it should be possible to infer *when* a parameter was removed, or will be removed, or simply allow to display the difference between two versions.

 5) Conclusion
 =============

-While we are still at the beginning of this project and we have already seen clear impacts it can have on the availability of high-quality documentation for end users while still simplifying workload for maintainers.
-Building IRD format open a wide range of technical possibilities, and user experience improvements that would highly contribute to the success of the Scientific Python ecosystem, and will be a necessity for users to navigate in a exponentially growing ecosystem.
+To address some of current limitations in documentation accessibility, building and maintaining, we have provided a new documentation framework called Papyri.
+We presented its features and underlying implementation choices (this includes crosslinks maintainance, decoupling building and rendering phases, enrich the rendering features, use the IRD format to create a unified syntax structure, etc.).
+While the project is still at its early stage, clear impacts can be already seen on the availability of high-quality documentation for endusers, and on the workload reduction for maintainers.
+Building IRD format opened a wide range of technical possibilities, and contributes to improve users' experience (and therefore the success of the Scientific Python ecosystem).
+This may become necessary for users to navigate in a exponentially growing ecosystem.

 Acknowledgments
 ===============

+The authors want to thank S. Gallegos (author of Tree-sitter-rst), J. L. Cano Rodríguez and
+E. Holscher (Read The Docs), C. Holdgraf (2i2c), B. Granger and
-We want to acknowledge and thanks a number of people and organisation for their interest feedback and help on this project.
-In no particular orders, Santos Gallegos, author of Tree-sitter-rst, Juan Luis Cano Rodríguez and
+F. Pérez (Jupyter Project), T. Allard and I. Presedo-Floyd (QuanSight) for their useful feedback and help on this project.
-Eric Holscher from Read The Docs, Chris Holdgraf from 2i2c, Brian Granger and Fernando Pérez from the Jupyter Project, Tania Allard, Isabela Presedo-floyd from QuanSight.

 Funding
 =======

-This project received a 2 years funding grant from the Chan Zuckerberg Initiative (CZI) Essential Open Source Software for Science (EOS) – EOSS4-0000000017 via the NumFOCUS 501(3)c non profit.
+M. B. received a 2-year grant from the Chan Zuckerberg Initiative (CZI) Essential Open Source Software for Science (EOS) – EOSS4-0000000017 via the NumFOCUS 501(3)c non profit to develop the Papyri project.